nextcloud/documentation/developer_manual/core/theming.rst

-Theming
+Theming owncloud
 =======

-Themes can be used to customise the look and feel of ownCloud without the need to patch the source code.
+Themes can be used to customize the look and feel of ownCloud.
+Themes can relate to the following topics of owncloud:
+* Theming the web-frontend
+* Theming the owncloud Desktop client
+This documentation contains only the Web-frontend adaptions so far.

+1.1 Preparations

 Activate
 --------